 Some women notice dimples, puckering or dents on their breasts.
 These can appear anywhere, even on the underside of the breast and could be caused by a breast tumour pulling the overlying skin inwards.
 A good way to check for this is by standing in front of the mirror and lifting up your arms.
 Do you notice any areas on your breasts where your skin pulls inwards?
 If you spot anything unusual, make sure to get checked by your doctor as soon as possible.

 A change in breast colour, with progressive reddening or inflammation needs to be checked out to exclude a rare but fast growing type of cancer - inflammatory breast cancer.
 The breast is very swollen and usually feels heavy or achy.
 The skin is thickened and may look like orange peel.
 Redness, or sometimes a pink flush occupies at least one third of the breast.
 Occasionally there might be a bruised appearance.
 Sometimes this is confused with a breast infection but it does not respond to antibiotics.

 Unusual breast pain

 You should show your doctor if you notice any new change in shape or size of your breasts.
 This could include unexplained swelling or shrinkage of the breast, particularly in just one breast.
-It is common for women to find that one of their breasts is a different size to the other – they are normally asymmetric – but if you notice a sudden, new change, you should book an appointment with your doctor.
+It's common for women to find that one of their breasts is a different size to the other – they are normally asymmetric – but if you notice a new change, you should book an appointment with your doctor.